x702-obfuscated/Python-Notes/4-Iteration/Iterate1DCollections.md

 <br>

 ## `Forward Iteration: Beginning to End`
-> * Forward Iteration: looping from 0 to the length of the list
+`Forward Iteration`: looping from 0 to the length of the list

 ```python
 #        [-----------------elements------------------]